meltyourface/blank/posts/Diabolism/Grimoire-of-Elemental-Infernal-Hierarchies/index.md

 3. The Demonic Legion (Bronze Swords)
 4. Servant Imps (Copper Chains)

-Sigils and Symbols: The left-side margin of the compendium features symbols highly associated with their respective infernal hierarchy tier; golden crowns for Infernal Overlords, silver scepters for Grand Dukes and Duchesses, bronze swords for the Demonic Legion, and copper chains for Servant Imps and its color-coded elemental affiliation.
+**Sigils and Symbols**: The left-side margin of the compendium features symbols highly associated with their respective infernal hierarchy tier; golden crowns for Infernal Overlords, silver scepters for Grand Dukes and Duchesses, bronze swords for the Demonic Legion, and copper chains for Servant Imps and its color-coded elemental affiliation.

-Infernal Overlords: The uppermost tier of demonic entities across all elemental dominions:
+**Infernal Overlords**: The uppermost tier of demonic entities across all elemental dominions:
 1. Red - Azmodeus: Fire Demon Overlord, Ruler of Flames
 2. Blue - Leviathan: Water Demon Overlord, Tsunami Tamer
 3. Green - Beelzebul: Earth Demon Overlord, Regent of the Forests